- Things to do

 With its rich maritime heritage and its status as the regional capital for culture, Plymouth is one of the most dynamic and fascinating places to visit in Devon.

 If you’re a fan of all things nautical, then be sure to make a trip to Plymouth Hoe.
 Not only is it the backdrop for Sir Francis Drake’s legendary game of bowls, but it’s also one of the most beautiful natural harbours in the world.
 You can get incredible views of the Plymouth from Smeaton’s Tower.
-However, if climbing 93 steps to take in the sights sounds like too much hard work, then you can hop on the Wheel of Plymouth – perfect for family holidays in Devon.
 And don’t forget to pay a visit to the Barbican, a bustling array of specialist shops, restaurants, cafes and world-class attractions in Devon, all set against the backdrop of Plymouth's picturesque harbour.
 In addition, there’s Sutton Harbour, where you can visit the world-famous Plymouth Gin Distillery or, if you’re with the kids, drop in on the National Marine Aquarium.

 As far as maritime history goes, Plymouth is unrivalled.
 With other sights and experiences, such as Royal William Yard, it’s easy to immerse yourself in Plymouth’s seafaring heritage.